Man-looking-at-the-camera-through-a-magnifying-glass

 Image by Bellahu123 at Pixabay

-• The product information they’re going to need — and include it
+• The product information they need

-Is your tone appropriate for your audience?
+Your tone should be appropriate for your audience

 Tone is less about what you say and more about how you say it.

-You need copy that:
+For your ideal customers, you need copy that:

 • Will resonate with and appeal to them